- A foam roller is used as a self-massaging tool, intended to help with performance, injury recovery and flexibility.

 In a similar study also in 2014, Healey et al., showed that individuals who used a foam roller following an exercise of planking had a decrease in post-exercise fatigue in comparison to those who did not.
 This means they weren’t as tired following the exercise.
 Healey suggested that due to the decrease in the post-exercise fatigue, participants would be able to exercise more frequently and therefore would lead to an increase in performance.

 But can foam rolling cause damage?

-If foam rolling is done incorrectly there is a possibility to injure oneself.
+If foam rolling is done incorrectly there is a possibility of injury.
 When I have asked some clients in the past to show me how they are using a foam roller, I have seen some unstable and incorrect form.
-When watching someone use a foam roller, I am looking to see that they are not putting their back or shoulders in an unstable position just to get a stretch out of the muscle.
+When watching someone use a foam roller, I am looking to see that they are not putting their back or shoulders in an unstable position to get a stretch out of a muscle.
 There are always ways to correct these bad habits, and only a few simple corrections are needed to do it safer.

 Another theory I have heard in the past is that foam rolling itself causes damage to the muscle.
 Their chiropractor had told them that the compression on the tissue caused a decrease in blood flow to the area and therefore would lead to cell death.
-However, this is not supported by research.
+This is not supported by research.
 A study by Okamoto et al. measured blood flow and arterial stiffness following a session of foam rolling and found that the arteries had decreased stiffness and the blood nitric oxide levels increased (causes opening of blood vessels).
-These results show that blood flow increases following foam rolling rather than reducing blood flow to the area.
+These results show that blood flow actually increases following foam rolling.

 Do you want to decrease pain following exercise or to increase performance?
 Maybe implementing some foam rolling into your exercise routine is advisable.